Soo-Heon/RecessiveBurden/README.md

-# 1. RecessiveBurden calculation from VCF
+# 1. Calculating RecessiveBurden From VCF
 Python codes to calculate recessive burden (compound heterozygous + homozygous) in annotated exome sequenced data

 ## 1.1 Requied
 Python version 3.6 or above

-## 1.2 Basic usage
+## 1.2 Basic Usage
 "python RecessiveBurden_v0.02_20200624.py -i input_file -o output -c minAC -f maxAF -w weight_file -p pheno_file"

 ## 1.3 Input Parameters
 1) vcf_file = Input vcf filename.
 Can be either vcf, vcf.gz.
-          The input file should be annotated with Gene Symbol in 'INFO/ANN' field preferably by SnpEff.
+          The input file should be annotated with Gene Symbol and IMPACT (moderate|high) in 'INFO/ANN' field preferably by SnpEff.
+          Recessive burden is calculated in gene level by looping through variants.
+          Therefore, variants in a gene should be sorted in a consecutive manner.
 2) output = Prefix of output file name.
           Output files will be appended with '_counts.txt', '_weights.txt', '_variants.txt', '_sorted_genotypes.txt.gz'.
 3) minAC  = Minimum allele count for a variant to be included in the analysis.